corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/reset-csde.md

     weight: 8000
 section_menu: corda-5-dev-preview2
 ---
-The CSDE creates temporary files, which it uses to store data required to generate and upload CPI files and to manage the Corda cluster.
+The CSDE creates temporary files to store data required to generate and upload [Corda Package Installer (CPI)](../introduction/key-concepts.html#corda-package-installer-cpi) files and manage the Corda cluster.
 If these files are modified, deleted, or otherwise get out of sync with the actual state of the Corda cluster, the CSDE Gradle tasks may not function correctly.
 For example:
 * A Corda cluster is started without using the `startCorda` task or by running `startCorda` from a different CSDE repository.
 * A CPI file is uploaded without using the CSDE Gradle task.

-This section describes how to reset the CSDE to handle these situations or other occasions when the CSDE tasks are just not working as expected.
+This section describes how to reset the CSDE to handle these situations or other occasions when the CSDE tasks are not working as expected.
 This process does the following:
 * Stops any processes related to the Corda cluster.
-* Removes the existing Corda cluster software (but not Corda CLI).
+* Removes the existing Corda cluster software (but not [Corda CLI](installing-corda-cli.html)).
 * Deletes all of the temporary files that the CSDE creates and uses.
 * Runs the Gradle `clean` task to remove any CPI build artifacts.

 The instructions in this section use the following terms:
-* `project-root-dir` — the project directory of the Intellij project contained in the repo.
+* `project-root-dir` — the project directory of the IntelliJ project contained in the repo.
-   For example, if you git-cloned the `corda/CSDE-cordapp-template-kotlin` to `/Users/charlie.smith/DevWork/DevExWork` then `<project-root-dir>` is `/Users/charlie.smith/DevWork/DevExWork/CSDE-cordapp-template-kotlin`.
+   For example, if you git-cloned the `corda/CSDE-cordapp-template-kotlin` repo to `/Users/charlie.smith/DevWork/DevExWork`, `<project-root-dir>` is `/Users/charlie.smith/DevWork/DevExWork/CSDE-cordapp-template-kotlin`.
 * `user-home` — the user home directory.
    * On Windows, this is typically something like `C:\Users\Charlie.Smith`.
    * On MacOS, this is typically something like `/Users/charlie.smith`.